nathanvda/cocoon/README.markdown

 If no explicit partial name is given, `cocoon` looks for a file named `_<association-object_singular>_fields`.
 To override the default partial use the `:partial` option.

-For the JavaScript to behave correctly, the partial should start with a container (e.g. `div`) of class `.nested-fields`.
+For the JavaScript to behave correctly, the partial should start with a container (e.g. `div`) of class `.nested-fields`, or a class of your choice which you can define in the `link_to_remove_association` method.

 There is no limit to the amount of nesting, though.